python/cpython/Doc/library/http.cookiejar.rst

    Integer or :const:`None`.
 Netscape cookies have :attr:`version` 0.
 RFC 2965 and
    RFC 2109 cookies have a ``version`` cookie-attribute of 1.
-However, note that :mod:`cookielib` may 'downgrade' RFC 2109 cookies to Netscape cookies, in which case :attr:`version` is 0.
+However, note that :mod:`http.cookiejar` may 'downgrade' RFC 2109 cookies to Netscape cookies, in which case :attr:`version` is 0.